yashbankar777/yashbankar777/README.md

 # Hey there!
 I'm Yash 👋

-🎓 AI & Data Science Engineering Graduate | 💡 Driven by curiosity, coffee, and code
+🎓 Master’s in Data Science @ UTS | AI & Data Science Engineer
-🔍 Passionate about building data-driven products that solve real-world problems
+💡 Driven by curiosity, coffee, and code
-📊 Focused on Data Science, Machine Learning, and Intelligent Systems
+🔍 Building data-driven systems that solve real-world problems 📊 Focused on Data Science, Machine Learning, and Intelligent Systems 🚀 Exploring algorithmic trading, scalable ML systems, and full-stack data apps

-🚀 Currently exploring cutting-edge ML, high-frequency trading models, and full-stack data applications
+⚡ Strong interest in turning raw data into actionable insights and production-ready solutions

-> "In a world full of noise, let your models do the talking."
+> In a world full of noise, let your models do the talking.

 ## 🚀 Tech Stack